 Yes, but, if possible, applicants are encouraged to schedule GRE exams so that scores can be submitted prior to the deadline.
 In addition, unofficial scores, if provided to us, can be used by the Chemistry Department Graduate Admission Committee to evaluate applications.
 However, any favorable decision on offer of admission will be contingent on receiving official GRE scores.

 If admitted to the program, can I visit the Chemistry Department?

-Yes, we offer a visitation event (generally in the middle of March) and cover all reasonable travel expenses.
+Yes, we offer a visitation event (generally in the middle of March) and coer all reasonable travel expenses.
 Upon admission to the program, you will receive information about this event.
-In addition, although less favorable, we can arrange oneday individual visits to the department if you are unable to attend the visitation event.
+In addition, although we encourage you to attend the visitation event, we can arrange one-day individual visits to the department if you are unable to do so.

 Does your department have a minimum GPA?

 The Graduate School has set 3.0 as the minimum GPA for admission to the graduate program.
 However, in certain cases where warranted by extenuating circumstances, the Chemistry Department can request a waiver of the minimum required GPA.
 If your GPA is below 3.0 but you believe that there are circumstances that render your application competitive, you are encouraged to apply.

 What are the average GPA and GRE scores for students who receive a favorable admission decision?

 The average GPA and average GRE scores of students who are offered admission change every year.
 Since evaluation of applications takes into account many different factors, and the average scores change each year, we believe that the average GPA or GRE score is not, on its own, a definitive metric to gauge an applicant's competitiveness.
 In addition, we realize that scores for certain subcategories of the GRE may be influenced by a student’s English language ability, often in ways that may not be a good indicator of a student’s potential success in our program.